product_id = 4828441772081variant_id = template_name =

 Possible consequences of excessive zinc levels are gastrointestinal complaints, hair loss, kidney dysfunction and worsened cholesterol levels.
 In addition, too much zinc can interfere with the absorption of other minerals, such as calcium, magnesium, copper and iron.
 If this results in an iron deficiency, this can lead to anaemia, for example.

 For whom is the test not suitable?

-Pregnant and breastfeeding women should only carry out the Mineral Deficiency Test under medical supervision.
+Pregnant and breastfeeding women should only carry out the Mineral Test under medical supervision.
 The reference values and recommendations do not apply to them, so they should obtain recommendations on the test result from their doctor.

 The test is not intended for diagnosing diseases.
 For example, if you experience severe depression or acute pain, you should consult a doctor.